Erin-Rose/ErinArt/README.md

 # Vector / Illustrator / Affinity sources for some of my art!

-license: do whatever u want, just credit me please :)
+license: do whatever u want if ur cool + kind, just ask before commercial use pls :3